Gertrude Bustill Mossell: Journalism and writing career

 Though she wrote for both black and white publications throughout her career, Mossell's articles often focused on issues particular to black women.
 Her nationally syndicated column, "Our Woman's Department," offered practical advice on domestic responsibilities and promoted virtues of frugality and pragmatism.
 Each one, many of which ran on the front page, began with the following editor's note: "The aim of this column will be to promote true womanhood, especially that of the African race.
 All success progress or need of our women will be given prompt mention."
 Readers were invited to write directly to Mossell at her home address.

-She also covered a variety of political and social issues, where she used her platform to advocate for racial equality, particularly in the realm of employment.
+Mossell also covered a variety of political and social issues, where she used her platform to advocate for racial equality, particularly in the realm of employment.
 Repeatedly, she urged greater numbers of black women to enter journalism.
-She was a vocal and unequivocal supporter of woman's suffrage and denounced the myth that women fighting for the vote would remain unmarried.
+She was a vocal supporter of woman's suffrage and denounced the myth that women fighting for the vote would remain unmarried.
 "Give women more power in the government offices if the desire is for peace and prosperity," she wrote.

-In 1894, she published The Work of the Afro-American Woman, a collection of eight essays and seventeen poems that recognized the achievements of black women in a range of fields.
+In 1894, Mossell published The Work of the Afro-American Woman, a collection of eight essays and seventeen poems that recognized the achievements of black women in a range of fields.
 Regarding her decision to publish the work under her married name, scholar Joanne Braxton offers the following explanation: "By this strategy of public modesty, the author signaled her intention to defend and celebrate black womanhood without disrupting the delicate balance of black male-female relations or challenging masculine authority."

-In 1902, she wrote a children's Sunday school book titled Little Dansie's One Day at Sabbath School.
+In 1902, Mossell wrote a children's Sunday school book titled Little Dansie's One Day at Sabbath School.

 Gertrude Bustill Mossell was also engaged in civic work, leading the fundraising drive for the Frederick Douglass Memorial Hospital and Training School, which opened in 1895.
 She raised $30,000, and went on to serve as president of its Social Service Auxiliary.
 Her other civic activities included organizing the Philadelphia branch of the National Afro-American Council.